jovenlumaas/apollo-client-reduxify/README.md

 const getNotification = () => {
   // ...your code logic

-  // the parameter is the 'selector' name which is also powered by typescript. return readReactiveVar('getNotification'); // or useReadReactiveVar("getNotification") if inside react component };
+  // the parameter is the 'selector' name which is strongly typed. return readReactiveVar('getNotification');
+  // or useReadReactiveVar("getNotification") if inside react component };
 ```